jojolosangeles/text_weather/README.md

 1. A text message is received by Twilio
 2. Twilio POSTs that message to the configured URL
 3. The serverless function receives that message, and does the following:
    - sends the message body to the Google Maps API for reverse geocoding.
    - from the Google Maps data, extracts the **standardized human-readable location**, and that location's **latitude** and **longitude**.
    - sends the latitude and longitude to the DarkSky API.
    - from the DarkSky data, extracts the **summary** and **current temperature**.
    - responds to the POST with a TwiML XML message to send a text message response containing the **standardized human-readable location**, the **summary**, and the **current temperature**
-4. Twilio gets the TwiML response, and sends the text message indicated by the TwiML.
+4. Twilio receives the TwiML response, and sends the text message indicated by the TwiML.

 ## Running locally